 My name is Angela and I’m the owner and founder of Yoga Blackpool, originally from London I have travelled and lived all over the world.
 In 2008 I settled in Blackpool with my partner and had our 2 children; Zac and Beau.
 I began practicing Yoga over 20 years ago, and have been fortunate to have had some very kind and knowledgeable teachers who provided a solid platform to begin my yoga journey from.

 As I move through life and change, so does my Yoga.
 In my 20’s I enjoyed the physicality of yoga and the confidence that came with learning postures that required strength and physical skill.
-During pregnancy, yoga helped to keep me mobile and strong but also taught me how to be soft and to find courage.
+During pregnancy, yoga helped to keep me mobile and strong but also helped me to be soft and to find courage.
 Now, in my 40’s and with 2 young children and a busy hard working partner, life is very full and can get very stressful.
-Yoga shows me how to STOP and RELAX and ENJOY moments that sometimes get easily lost in day to day life!
+Yoga helps me to STOP and RELAX and ENJOY moments that sometimes get easily lost in day to day life!
 Yoga is also helping me to discover myself, and to recognise and reach my fullest potential.

 In 2010 I began my enquiry into teaching yoga and completed the Inner Yoga Trust’s year long Foundation course in Manchester.
 Then my 2 children came along and the focus changed to becoming a mum and raising babies.
 In 2012 I enrolled on the Yogacampus Teacher training programme and after 18 months of study and practice I completed my 200-hour Yoga Alliance accredited Yoga Teacher Training Diploma.
 Since then I have attended workshops and courses with Donna Farhai, Liz Lark, Noah Maze, Jay Brown and Mark Whitwell.